hotosm/learnosm/_posts/en/0500-12-06-remote-mapping_en.md

 ### Advice & Words of Encouragement

 > "To practice it's recommended you start with a local area you know and try some editing, such as updating a local building in your neighborhood."

 > "Some tasks are easier than others; if you don't feel up to one of them, simply cancel out and try another!" -Peter (@meetar)

 > "It's no problem if you don't finish the task; just upload what you've done and unlock the task so others can work on it." -Peter (@meetar)
-> "If you'd like to see examples of the quality of work that passes muster, check out one of the green "validated" tasks.
-Don't worry, clicking the "Review the work" button doesn't commit you to anything – it just locks the task as though you were editing it.
-Load it like normal, and simply unlock the task again when you're done." -Peter (@meetar)

 > "The satellite pictures are sometimes difficult to interpret, but don't worry too much about drawing the perfect line or shape – your work will be reviewed and modified by others, and improved with time.
 And remember, these are crisis areas, not tax records or voting districts – these maps will be read by people who may be in a hurry, in the dark, or in danger.
 In West Africa, even a rough line on a map is an expression of hope.
 In Gaza, many of the buildings to be mapped are already gone; but we mark the fact of their construction.
 Accuracy is nice, but it isn't the point." -Peter (@meetar)

 ### Other Resources

 This guide has been summarized and collected from a variety of existing tutorial sources and a working HOT Guide.
 You can find more learning resources at the links below.